solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the message.

-    > Since we are "upserting" a document with a unique **id**, the server-side operation will be to create a new document.
+    > Since we are "upserting" a document with a unique **id**, the server-side operation will be to create a new item.
 You should see the status code ``Created`` indicating that the create operation was completed successfully.

 1. In the open terminal pane, enter and execute the following command: